miquelduranfrigola/sysmalvac_enrichment/README.md

 This folder structure contains all the scripts and data used to produce the enrichment analysis of Moncunill et al. (2019) manuscript.

-* Input data, intermediate data, a raw version of the results (together with all the necessary scripts) can be downloaded from Figshare: [sysmalvac_enrichment_scripts.zip]() file.
+* Input data, intermediate data and a raw version of the results (together with all the necessary scripts) can be downloaded from Figshare: [sysmalvac_enrichment_scripts.tar.gz]() file.
-* Final results can be downloaded from Figshare: [sysmalvac_deliverable.zip]() file.
+* Final enrichment results can be downloaded from Figshare: [sysmalvac_deliverable.zip]() file.
 * An even more succint version of the data is provided in the manuscript as Supplementary Data in the manuscript.

 For specific questions about the scripts, please send an email to <miquel.duran@irbbarcelona.org>.